lehh/nestjs-soap/README.md

 ```

 The injected Client is from the soap npm package.
 This example is using the [soap method async](https://www.npmjs.com/package/soap#clientmethodasyncargs-options---call-method-on-the-soap-service) from soap package.
-From here, please follow the client use instructions on the [soap repository](https://www.npmjs.com/package/soap).
+From here, please follow the [Client](https://www.npmjs.com/package/soap#client) use instructions on the soap repository.

 ### Soap Module Factory